Discover Aramoho Suburb: A Scenic and Peaceful Neighborhood in Whanganui

 • Hui: Important meetings and discussions.

-• Āhuareka: Celebrations that bring people together.
+• Āhuareka: Celebrations that unite people.

-• Tangi: Funerals honoring loved ones.
+• Tangi: Funerals to honor loved ones.

-• Pōwhiri: Formal welcoming ceremonies for visitors.
+• Pōwhiri: Formal ceremonies welcoming visitors.

-These gatherings not only uphold Māori customs but also foster a sense of belonging and identity.
+These events not only preserve customs but also nurture a strong sense of belonging among residents.

 Annual Community Celebrations